open-goal/jak-project/README.md

 - create tools to repack game assets into a format that our port uses.

 Our objectives are:
 - make the port a "native application" on x86-64, with high performance.
-It shouldn't emulated, interpreted, or transpiled.
+It shouldn't be emulated, interpreted, or transpiled.
-- Our GOAL compiler's performance should be around the same as unoptimized C.
+- our GOAL compiler's performance should be around the same as unoptimized C.
-- try to match things from the original game and development as possible.
+- try to match things from the original game and development as much as possible.
 For example, the original GOAL compiler supported live modification of code while the game is running, so we do the same, even though it's not required for just porting the game.
 - support modifications.
 It should be possible to make edits to the code without everything else breaking.

 We support both Linux and Windows on x86-64.